SHEDOOMTC/Basic_Moco_1/README.md

 The PDF copy of the module is **[here](https://github.com/SHEDOOMTC/Basic_Moco_1/blob/62bd3685fe1cdff3a73c51cc5dc40ab4b8d98c2e/Modules/Basic_Python/Basic_python_for_Life_Sciences.pdf)**

+**Note**: Currently, the practical video of this module is not complete!
+We hope to complete it as soon as possible.

 ## Chemical Representantion and File Formats Module

 The abstractions of chemical structures require a way to represent them in a language suitable for computation and modelling.
 The user will understand basic representations of chemical structures and biomolecules; how to enumerate R groups and convert between structure file types using OpenBabel and RDkit.
 Access the **[course video here](https://youtube.in)** and the **[practical video here](https://youtube.in)**.